pysmo/pysmo/docs/source/installation.rst

 Virtualenvwrapper
 ~~~~~~~~~~~~~~~~~

-`Virtuelenvwrapper <https://virtualenvwrapper.readthedocs.io/en/latest/>`_ is a convenient tool
+`Virtualenvwrapper <https://virtualenvwrapper.readthedocs.io/en/latest/>`_ is a convenient tool
 for creating and managing virtual environments.
 It is frequently available via
 the package manager in Linux distributions, but can also conveniently be installed with pip::

    $ sudo pip install virtualenvwrapper

-Virtuelenvwrapper is a set of shell functions defined in a file that needs to be sourced in the
+Virtualenvwrapper is a set of shell functions defined in a file that needs to be sourced in the
 shell startup file (e.g. ``.bashrc``).
 Additionally the directories where the virtual environments
 and projects live should be defined.
 For example::